-Hazards like open pits and potholes in the road, defects in public sidewalks, poor road conditions etc. can cause accidents in which the government agency could be held responsible.
-The Federal Tort Claims Act helps the citizens to pursue injury claims involving federal government-owned properties.
+Hazards like open pits and potholes in the road, defects in public sidewalks, poor road conditions, etc., can cause accidents for which the government agency could be held responsible.
+The Federal Tort Claims Act helps citizens to pursue injury claims involving federal government-owned properties.
 On the other hand, several State immunity acts are also active in the US to cover injury claims involving state government properties.

 In the wake of an accident that happened to you in someone else’s property, don’t get panic.
 Report the accident immediately to the owner or manager of the premise.
 Seek medical attention without delay.